ikintsu/nets213final/README.md

 *The code for the quality control sample output can be found here: data/directory/qc_output.csv*

 *The code for the quality control module can be found here: src/directory/majority_qc.py*

+### Aggregation

+The main aggregation method uses crowdsourcing to label our data from the web scraper.
+If the article was related to Asian hate crime, we label it as TRUE and FALSE otherwise.
+Note that the code for this is under the quality control since we use majority vote to identify the true label of an article.

+Another aggregation method we will use pertains to the other parts of the data we will collect from the workers for interesting analysis.
+This data involves the time and location in which the incident occurs.
+We will create a map of the United States displaying the frequency of incidents from our data set.
+The code and visual example is located in data/directory/ag_input1.txt and data/directory/ag_input2.csv.
+The reason there are two is because the first one was of an older data format, and in the interest of time we decided to keep it for submission.
+We also create a time plot to note trends in the number of attacks across the time period.
+The code and visual example for this plot is located in data/directory/ag_graph.py .